-- (a) a relevant teacher appoints, or relevant teachers appoint, a representative for the purposes of consultation, and - (b) the teacher advises, or the teachers advise, the employer of the identity of the representative, the employer must recognise the representative.
+- (i) a relevant teacher appoints, or relevant teachers appoint, a representative for the purposes of consultation, and - (ii) the teacher advises, or the teachers advise, the employer of the identity of the representative, the Employer must recognise the representative.

-- 11.5 As soon as practicable after making its decision, the employer must: - (a) discuss with the relevant teachers: - (i) the introduction of the change, and - (ii) the effect the change is likely to have on the teachers, and - (iii) measures the employer is taking to avert or mitigate the adverse effect of the change on the teachers, and
+- 11.5 As soon as practicable after making its decision, the Employer must: - (i) discuss with the relevant teachers: - (a) the introduction of the change, and - (b) the effect the change is likely to have on the teachers, and - (c) measures the employer is taking to avert or mitigate the adverse effect of the change on the teachers, and

-- (b) for the purposes of the discussion provide, in writing, to the relevant teachers: - (i) all relevant information about the change including the nature of the change proposed, and - (ii) information about the expected effects of the change on the teachers, and - (iii) any other matters likely to affect the teachers. - 11.6 However, the employer is not required to disclose confidential or commercially sensitive information to the relevant teachers. - 11.7 The employer must give prompt and genuine consideration to matters raised about the major change by the relevant teachers. - 11.8 If a clause in this Agreement provides for major change to production, program, organisation, structure or technology in relation to the enterprise of the employer, the requirements set out in clause 11.2(a) and clauses 11.3 and 11.5 are taken not to apply. - 11.9 In this clause, a major change is likely to have a significant effect on teachers if it results in: - (a) the termination of the employment of teachers; or - (b) major change to the composition, operation or size of the employer's workforce or to the skills required of teachers; or - (c) the elimination or diminution of job opportunities (including opportunities for promotion or tenure); or - (d) the alteration of hours of work; or - (e) the need to retrain teachers; or - (f) the need to relocate teachers to another workplace; or - (g) the restructuring of jobs.
+- (ii) for the purposes of the discussion provide, in writing, to the relevant teachers: - (a) all relevant information about the change including the nature of the change proposed, and - (b) information about the expected effects of the change on the teachers, and - (c) any other matters likely to affect the teachers.

+- 11.6 However, the Employer is not required to disclose confidential or commercially sensitive information to the relevant teachers. - 11.7 The Employer must give prompt and genuine consideration to matters raised about the major change by the relevant teachers. - 11.8 If a clause in this Agreement provides for major change to production, program, organisation, structure or technology in relation to the enterprise of the Employer, the requirements set out in clause 11.2(i) and clauses 11.3 and 11.5 are taken not to apply. - 11.9 In this clause, a major change is likely to have a significant effect on teachers if it results in: - (i) the termination of the employment of teachers; or - (ii) major change to the composition, operation or size of the employer's workforce or to the skills required of teachers; or - (iii) the elimination or diminution of job opportunities (including opportunities for promotion or tenure); or - (iv) the alteration of hours of work; or - (v) the need to retrain teachers; or - (vi) the need to relocate teachers to another workplace; or - (vii) the restructuring of jobs.